wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-intelligent-order-management/includes/configure-providers.md

 - Enable an end-to-end visualization of mapping across multiple systems.

-- Configure and add your own mapping and mapping tables.
+- Set up and add your own mapping and mapping tables.

-In context of BigCommerce Provider, following Internal External Mappings must be configured before orders generated in BigCommerce are visible in IOM:
+In context of the BigCommerce provider, you’ll need to set up the following internal-external mappings before orders that are generated in BigCommerce are visible in Intelligent Order Management:

 - Accounts